-With higher Bitcoin fees, accounting for the cost to send each transaction is increasingly important.
+With higher Bitcoin and Ethereum fees, accounting for the cost to send each transaction is increasingly important.

 Your admin includes the ability to set a fixed fee and a minimum transaction amount, in addition to your standard commission percentage: